-How can we create the best environment for helping our children grow?
-How can we make our home a sanctuary for the children God has entrusted to us?
+How can we create the best environment for teaching and helping our children grow?
+How can we make a peaceful home for the children God has entrusted to us?

 Many factors influence the minds of our children as they grow up, including their peers, entertainment and the powerful influence of social media.
 But most studies show that the family still has the strongest effect of all of these.